Polishko/practice/Front_End_Mentor/recipe-page-main/README.md

 ## My process

 - First I wrote the html.
-- Then I copied the provided images to Figma, where I measured the containers and checked the colors.
+- Then I used the provided images in Figma, where I measured the containers and checked the colors.
 - Then I styled each component.

 ### Built with